yevheniyc/Projects/SocketIO/README.md

 ####Handling Wiki* edits with SocketIO and threading.

-NOTES:
+***

-Code specifically processes the incomming RCStream from stream.wikimedia.org, not the hardcoded dummy data mentioned in the chellenge at: https://github.com/halfak/research-engineering-task
+NOTE: Code specifically processes the incomming RCStream from stream.wikimedia.org, not the hardcoded dummy data mentioned in the chellenge at: https://github.com/halfak/research-engineering-task

 1. Default socketIO-client installs socket.io protocol 1.x, whereas RCStream runs on 0.9.
    To fix, manually install 0.5.6: